 Housing costs are included in the program fee and are based on double occupancy in furnished apartments with cooking facilities; students with special housing needs should contact the ACM office early in the application process.
 The costs for apartment rent, gas, electricity, and wireless internet are included in the program fee.

-While locations may vary each semester, apartments are located in the city of Chicago, close to public transportation and a variety of amenities.
+While locations may vary each semester, student housing is located in the city of Chicago, close to public transportation and a variety of amenities.
 The Chicago Program office is easily accessible via public transportation from the various student housing locations.
-Apartments in recent semesters have been located in neighborhoods such as Hyde Park, Uptown, Pilsen, Logan Square, and the Gold Coast.
+Hosuing in recent years has been located in neighborhoods such as: Pilsen, Hyde Park, Uptown, Pilsen, Logan Square, and the Gold Coast.
 Students from the Arts, Entrepreneurship, and Urban Studies academic tracks of the program may be housed in any of the apartment locations throughout the city in a given semester.

 - Hyde Park is located on the southeast side of Chicago and is within walking distance from Lake Michigan.
 It has beautiful housing stock, strong institutions and stores, and it is anchored by the University of Chicago.
 However, it is much more than a university community.
 The University of Chicago is an ambivalent presence, sometimes accused by neighboring communities of insulating and isolating Hyde Park while trying to control those neighboring communities.
 It is the city's most truly bi-cultural neighborhood, where black and white, rich and poor, live together – if not always in harmony, at least in dialogue.